University to get funding for SUNY collaborative researchTweet

-Binghamton University will share in $700,000 of funding for research projects in collaboration with other SUNY institutions according to an announcement made by Gov. Andrew M. Cuomo on Thursday.
+Binghamton University will share in $700,000 of funding for research projects in collaboration with other SUNY institutions according to an announcement made by Gov. Andrew M. Cuomo.
 Seven projects involving 10 SUNY campuses will each receive up to $100,000 from the SUNY Research Collaboration Fund, which supports research collaborations among campuses as part of the SUNY system’s strategic plan, The Power of SUNY.

 “Not only does the SUNY system provide quality, affordable higher education opportunities to New Yorkers – but it is also an engine of research and development to increase innovation and grow our economy in New York State,” Governor Cuomo said.
 “The projects receiving awards today showcase a wide range of areas being explored in campuses across the SUNY system, and they all have potential to leave a positive and lasting impact on our health, environment and society.
 I applaud these award recipients and look forward to seeing their projects progress.”